This example shows how to use Raspberry Pi hardware board and an Android™ device to build a surveillance camera.

 Add more functionalities to surveillance camera, such as

 Add motion sensor in Raspberry Pi hardware to trigger video only when motion detected.

 This example showed you

-Raspberry Pi hardware sends video data to Apple iOS device through UDP.
+Raspberry Pi hardware sends video data to Android device through UDP.

-Apple iOS app uses a slider to control view angle and send the control information to Raspberry Pi hardware.
+Android device uses slider to control view angle and send the control information to Raspberry Pi hardware.

-Raspberry Pi receives control information and drives a servo motor.
+Raspberry Pi receives control information and drive a servo motor.